kmpny/kmpny.github.io/_projects/floattery.md

 <video width="1441" style="max-width: 100%;" loop="" autoplay=""><source src="/img/floattery.mp4" type="video/mp4"></video>

 The floats are assembled from pre-drawn sections.
-Not in any way, but according to the rules described in the [generating grammar](https://en.wikipedia.org/wiki/Generative_grammar).
+Not in any way, but according to the rules described in the [generative grammar](https://en.wikipedia.org/wiki/Generative_grammar).
 It defines possible combinations of float parts: what types of sections they contain and in what order they go.

 The sequence is a random, but the randomness depends on the content of the text field.
 The same values will draw the same floats.